Palm-leaf manuscript: Indonesia

 Many old manuscripts dated from ancient Java, Indonesia, were written on rontal palm-leaf manuscripts.
 Manuscripts dated from the 14th to 15th century during the Majapahit period.
 Some were found even earlier, like the Arjunawiwaha, the Smaradahana, the Nagarakretagama, and the Kakawin Sutasoma, which were discovered on the neighboring islands of Bali and Lombok.
 This suggested that the tradition of preserving, copying, and rewriting palm-leaf manuscripts continued for centuries.
-Other palm-leaf manuscripts include Sundanese language works: the Carita Parahyangan, the Sanghyang Siksakandang Karesian, and the Bujangga Manik.
+Other palm-leaf manuscripts include Sundanese language works: the Carita Parahyangan, the Sanghyang Siksa Kandang Karesian, and the Bujangga Manik.